nrc/error-docs/rust-errors/testing.md

 }
 ```

 For more sophisticated mocking, there are several mocking libraries available.
-[Mockall](TODO) is the most popular.
+[Mockall](https://docs.rs/mockall/latest/mockall/) is the most popular.
 These can save a lot of boilerplate, especially when you need mock objects to do more than always return a single error.

 ## Testing error reporting

 For applications with sophisticated error reporting (e.g., a compiler), you'll want to test that error reporting output, ensuring that the messages which are expected and other data such as the input which caused the error, information to locate that input, error numbers, etc.

 How to test this will vary by application, you might be able to unit test the output or you might prefer to use integration tests.
-You'll want to implement some kind of framework to help these tests so that you're not doing loads of repetetive string comparisons.
+You'll want to implement some kind of framework to help these tests so that you're not doing loads of repetitive string comparisons.
 It's important not to test too much or your test suite will be fragile.
 An example of such tests are rustc's [UI tests](https://rustc-dev-guide.rust-lang.org/tests/ui.html).

 ## Benchmarking